What Does a Load Balancer Do?

 Instead, there would be one big load balancer that manages all the smaller load balancers.
 That one big load balancer would keep track of how busy the smaller load balancers are and direct new internet traffic to web servers appropriately.

 By using a load balancer, computational tasks can be spread between multiple computers on demand.
 This way a single computer does not become overwhelmed and shut down.

 Another approach is sending data to a web server with the least number of connections.
-By managing internet traffic this way, in theory, the webserver with the least number of connections is performing the least amount of work.
-That means it should be able to handle more work given to it from the load balancer.
+By managing internet traffic this way, in theory, the web server with the least number of connections is performing the least amount of work.
+That means it should be able to handle more work given to it by the load balancer.

 Those are just the three basic methods that load balancers use.
 Depending on who makes the load balancer, there might be other options.
-Some vendors that make load balancers have their own proprietary algorithms for managing network and directing network load, too.
+Some vendors that make load balancers have their own proprietary algorithms for managing networks and directing network load.

 Software vs. Hardware Load Balancers

 Load balancers come in all shapes and sizes.
 For instance, there are software load balancers.
 Software-based load balancers act as server applications and manage network traffic at an application level.
 They can be run within virtual machines, in a traditional computer, or as a service for another device.

 There are also hardware-based load balancers.
 These are physical devices much like your home network router.
 They can be much faster than software-based load balancers but offer far fewer features and can't be updated as easily.

 You can also have cloud-based load balancers.
 These can be software or hardware-based load balancers, but they aren't located within your network.
 This is common for websites.
 Up until now, we have been using web servers as examples of what a load balancer is used for, though load balancers are not only for websites.